srulikuk/c-f2b/README.md

 [Definition]
 failregex = : <HOST>: reported by .*
 ```
-7. Copy the "add2db.py & readdb.py" to your /root/ directory, or any other directory you wish, if you choose a different dir you must put the correct path in /etc/fail2ban/action.d/ipset-allports.local as in #5 above and in the cronjob as in #10 below.
+7. Copy the files "add2db.py, readdb.py & conn.py" to your /root/ directory, or any other directory you wish, if you choose a different dir you must put the correct path in /etc/fail2ban/action.d/ipset-allports.local as in #5 above and in the cronjob as in #10 below.
-8. Amend the MySQL connection details (host/port/passwd) in both add2db.py and in readdb.py.
+8. Amend the MySQL connection details (host/port/user/passwd/db) in both conn.py.
 9. Restart fail2ban `systemctl restart fail2ban.service`
 10. On all the hosts that will read the IP's from the db (readdb.py) add a cronjob to run every minute execute `crontab -e` and add;
 `* * * * * python3 /root/readdb.py`